(As amended June 2019)

 Article 6 – Committees

 Section 1.
-The Executive Committee shall consist of the officers of the Board of Directors and the Executive Director, who shall be a non-voting member and one “At-Large” member elected at the December Officer Elections.
-Such Executive Committee shall have and may exercise all powers of the Board of Directors deemed necessary between Board meetings.
+The Executive Committee shall consist of the current officers of the board of directors and the Executive Director, who shall be a non-voting member and Such Executive Committee shall have and may exercise all powers of the Board of Directors deemed necessary between board meetings.
 Action by the Executive Committee shall be by a majority vote.

 Section 2.
-All committees authorized and appointed under this article, except the Executive Committee, shall be authorized to take any action necessary to fulfill the purpose of their respective committee, providing it does not conflict with the objectives of the Chamber of Commerce.
+All committees and planning teams authorized and appointed under this article, except the Executive Committee, shall be authorized to take any action necessary to fulfill the purpose of their respective committee, providing it does not conflict with the objectives of the chamber of commerce.

 Section 4.
 The Long Range Planning Committee shall consist of the current year and previous year Executive Committee.
 Each member shall serve a two year term on this committee regardless of Board terms.